mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

    - Complex management
    - Scale UP/Down complexity
    - UpFront CapEx & Regular OPEx
-   - Most of the processes will manual
+   - Most of the processes will be manual
    - Difficult to automate and maintain
    - Time consuming operations